jokergoo/cola_collection/README.md

 BiocManager::install("cola")
 ```

-If you want to try the latest version, install it directly from GitHub:
+The latest version can be directly installed from GitHub:

 ```r
 library(devtools)